sdss/coins/documents/md/CoC_FAQs.md

 Yes.
 Reprisals are a violation of the Code of Conduct and the procedure in the Code of Conduct should be used to handle such violations.

 ## List of Institutions with Mandatory Reporting Policies
 Please note this list may not be complete.
-If an institution is missing please let the Spokesperson know at ​spokesperson@sdss.org (CoCo are currently in the process of adding institutions).
+If an institution is missing please let the Spokesperson know at spokesperson-at-sdss-dot-org

-## All US based institutions have mandatory reporting via the Title IX.
+All US based institutions have mandatory reporting via the Title IX.

-Institution	Policy
 - Haverford College, USA	Title IX (USA) - mandatory reporting to Title IX officer	https://www.haverford.edu/sexual-misconduct
-- Portsmouth University, UK	Dignity & Respect Policy (2016) requires all staff to report violations they are aware of, and managers have a legal responsibility to stop bullying & harassment	​http://www.port.ac.uk/departments/services/humanresources/occupationalhealthservice/bullyingandharassmentinformation/
+- Portsmouth University, UK	Dignity & Respect Policy (2016) requires all staff to report violations they are aware of, and managers have a legal responsibility to stop bullying & harassment; http://www.port.ac.uk/departments/services/humanresources/occupationalhealthservice/bullyingandharassmentinformation/
 - University of Arizona, USA	Nondiscrimination and Anti-Harassment Policy	http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy